A step-by-step workflow to extract the genuine circular dichroism of thin films: Experimental implementation

 \section{Experimental implementation}

-In the following, we present our custom-built CD extension for a commercial CD spectrometer aiming to reduce linear artifacts and provide a step-by-step description of the measurement process.\\ Our CD measurements were performed on a J-1500 spectrophotometer from JASCO, for which we designed an automated rotation mount as depicted in Figure~\ref{fig. Rotation Mount}~(a).
-It consists of a baseplate (Figure~\ref{fig. Rotation Mount}~(a) D) that can be screwed to the bottom of the sample compartment of the J-1500 to prevent movement.
+In the following, we present our custom-built CD extension for a commercial CD spectrometer aiming to reduce linear artifacts and provide a step-by-step description of the measurement process.

+Our CD measurements were performed on a J-1500 spectrophotometer from JASCO, for which we designed an automated rotation mount as depicted in Fig.~\ref{fig. Rotation Mount}~(a).
+It consists of a baseplate (Fig.~\ref{fig. Rotation Mount}~(a) D) that can be screwed to the bottom of the sample compartment of the J-1500 to prevent movement.
 A step motor mount located on top of the base plate can be rotated in 45$\,^\circ$ steps as indicated by the black arrow.
-This allows the mount to be positioned reproducibly in front and back orientation, depicted in Figures~\ref{fig. Rotation Mount}~(b) and (c), as well as at an angle of 45\,$^\circ$ to enable reflection measurements (see Figure~\ref{fig. Rotation Mount}~(d)).
-The step motor mount and the base plate are connected with a dowel pin and the position is fixed again with a screw marked C in Figure~\ref{fig. Rotation Mount}~(a).
+This allows the mount to be positioned reproducibly in front and back orientation, depicted in Figs.~\ref{fig. Rotation Mount}~(b) and (c), as well as at an angle of 45\,$^\circ$ to enable reflection measurements (see Fig.~\ref{fig. Rotation Mount}~(d)).
+The step motor mount and the base plate are connected with a dowel pin and the position is fixed again with a screw marked C in Fig.~\ref{fig. Rotation Mount}~(a).
 The motor is a NEMA 17 stepper with a hollow shaft from Nanotec and has a precision of 0.02$\,^\circ$.
 Importantly, the hollow shaft allows light transmission.
 The motor is controlled by a 2-phase SBC-MD-DM860H driver from Joy-it run by a python script, which is provided in the Supplementary Information.
 This allows the user to freely choose both the step size and the maximum azimuthal angle.
-The sample is placed on a sample stage, marked as B in Figure~\ref{fig. Rotation Mount}~(a), consisting of an aluminum base plate with a 3D printed sample holder on top.
+The sample is placed on a sample stage, marked as B in Fig.~\ref{fig. Rotation Mount}~(a), consisting of an aluminum base plate with a 3D printed sample holder on top.
 The sample space can be varied depending on the sample dimensions ranging from $(5\times5)$\,mm$^2$ to $(25\times25)$\,mm$^2$.
-The sample is fixed with a cover plate.\\ To enable automated azimuthal rotation and measurements, the motor controlling program and the measurement software are synchronized with the help of the \textit{Macro Command} Program from JASCO.
-Both programs must run simultaneously.
-The workflow of the resulting measurement is as follows: First, the user sets the CD measurement parameters in the Jasco \textit{Macro Command}.
-Afterwards a spectrum is measured.
-As soon as the measurement file and the exported file are saved, the stage is rotated.
-To accommodate for the rotation time, a delay in the form of a Jasco "wait box" is added between measurements.
-This scheme can be continued until the desired maximum angle is reached.
-The \textit{Macro Command} Program Code is supplied in Figure~\ref{SI.
-Macro Command}, followed by the Python code that drives the step motor in Listing~\ref{lst.
-Python motor} in the SI.\\
+The sample is fixed with a cover plate.